 Here the focus will rather be on a time-reversal symmetric Hamiltonian for which thus the Noether index of $T_P$ vanishes.
 Such Hamiltonians describe certain classes of so-called topological insulators and the prime example falling in the framework described above is the Kane-Mele Hamiltonian \cite{KM} which is analyzed in great detail in \cite{ASV}.
 It has odd time-reversal symmetry and the associated Fermi projection (for a periodic model and $E_F$ in the central gap) was shown to be topologically non-trivial for adequate ranges of the parameters \cite{KM,ASV}.
 While here the model dependent calculation of the associated $\ZM_2$-index is not carried out, the following result is nevertheless in line with these findings.
-It also shows that the $\ZM_2$-index can be used distinguish different phases and that the localization length has to diverge at phase transitions, in agreement with the numerical results of \cite{Pro2}.
+It also shows that the $\ZM_2$-index can be used to distinguish different phases and that the localization length has to diverge at phase transitions, in agreement with the numerical results of \cite{Pro2}.